flavienbwk/reactjs-flask-ldap-boilerplate/README.md

     <img src="./api/database.png"/>
 </p>

+> Reminder : there is no `password` field because we use LDAP for authentication.

 ## Setting up the API

 The API is made to run with an LDAP server for managing users.
 Whether use the provided Docker LDAP server or remove the conf. in [`docker-compose.yml`](./docker-compose.yml) and use your own LDAP server.